I don’t really need a project plan if I’ve already discussed all the details with my client. Right?

 Having a plan before you start working on the actual tasks helps you organize your team’s activity, save time you’d otherwise spend on fixing misunderstandings, and reduce the costs you’d waste on useless resources.

-In fact, the purpose of this plan is to ensure that you have everything in order from the start.
+In fact, this plan aims to ensure that you have everything in order from the start.
 An accurate plan can prepare you to face any changes and risks that could arise, keep you within budget, identify bottlenecks, and prevent project delays.

 As the main document of a project, there are several different benefits and usage situations for a project management plan: